MicrosoftLearning/mslearn-copilotstudio/Instructions/ILT_Setup/setup.md

         - **Currency**: USD ($)
         - **Deploy sample apps and data**: No
 1. Wait until the state of your environment is **Ready** (you can use the **Refresh** button to update the display)
-1. Navigate to `https://copilotstudio.microsoft.com/` (sign in with your work or school account if prompted).
+1. Navigate to `https://copilotstudio.microsoft.com/` (sign in with your credentials if prompted).
 1. When prompted, select the option to start a free trial.
 1. Skip any welcome messages.
 1. At the top of the age, select the **Environment**.
 Then in the **Select environment** pane, under **Supported environments**, select the environment you created previously.